Search engines, Google, in particular, have grown smarter over the years.

 What was recommended in 2015 may not work in 2020.

 Artificial Intelligence has made Google completely different from what it used to be a few years ago.

 Most of the orthodox SEO strategies are useless in 2020.

 Silly things that marketers have done over the years work no more.
 There has been a tussle between the SEO service providers and the search engines.

-Google keeps working hard to make life tough for the marketers, and for good reasons.
-SEO service providers simply try to trick the visitors as well as the search engines.
+Google keeps working hard to make life tough for marketers, and for good reasons.
+SEO service providers simply try to trick the visitors as well as search engines.